Colliergate: Architecture and layout

 The street runs from King's Square south to the junction of St Saviourgate and Whip-Ma-Whop-Ma-Gate.
 North of King's Square, its continuation is Petergate.
 Almost all the buildings on the street are listed.

 On the west side of the street, numbers 1 and 2, and 3, 4 and 4A date from the Georgian period.
 5 Colliergate was originally built in the 16th century, and is also noted for its modern ogee arched doorway.
-The street continues with building remodelled in the Georgian era: 6 and 7, 8, 9, 10, 11, and 13 and 14, of which 9 and 11 contain some Mediaeval material.
+The street continues with buildings remodelled in the Georgian era: 6 and 7, 8, 9, 10, 11, and 13 and 14, of which 9 and 11 contain some Mediaeval material.
 On the east side, all the buildings are listed, most being Georgian.
 Nikolaus Pevsner describes number 18 and 19 Colliergate as the best building, built in 1748 by Ralph Yoward, while 23 is notable for its staircase, built in 1700.
 Numbers 21, 22 and 27 have earlier origins, and include some timber framing.